connectamansaini/climate_api/README.md

 # climate_api

-A Flutter project which provides current weather and weather of the city you want.
+A Flutter project which provides current weather and weather of the city you search.